How do I get admitted to a program at CEDC?

 Family meetings are typically scheduled at the convenience of the family and the availability of the Case Manager.
 For family members who are out of state or unable to make in-person meetings, the Case Manager will conduct the meeting over a conference call.

 *** If you are under the age of 18, your parents or guardian may specify who they do or do not want visiting while you are in the program. ***

 How long will I stay?

-The length of stay in Residential treatment ranges from three weeks to three months.
-The length of treatment is dependent upon your medical stability, response to group therapy, symptom improvement, and insurance benefits.
+Your length of treatment is dependent upon your medical stability, response to treatment, symptom improvement, and insurance benefits.

 What are Therapeutic Passes?